Passionate – Dedicated – Professional

 What is Paper Recycling?

 Paper recycling provides a valuable source of fibers that reduces the demand for virgin pulp.
-By reusing paper fibers, thus reduce the number of trees cut down.
+By reusing paper fibers, paper recycling reduces the number of trees cut down.
 Additionally, incorporating recycled fibers helps conserve natural resources and promotes sustainability.

 However, each time paper is recycled, its fibers break down further, eventually becoming too short to form new paper.
-To keep the cycle going, we constantly need to add new virgin fibers to the system to produce certain paper products.
+To keep the recycling cycle going, virgin fibers must be continuously introduced into the system.
 Today’s new fibers will become tomorrow’s recycled fibers, ensuring a continuous flow of materials within the paper value chain.

 Paper recycling with different paper types falling into a transparent container.